shabz35/DevOps-Course-Workshop-Module-08-Serverless/during_workshop.md

 ```
 (when prompted choose the ANONYMOUS option for the Auth Level)

-This creates a new subfolder, containing the code for this function:
+This updates the created code, adding the code for this function:

 #### function_app.py